 There is a certain problem seeing Cinderella conducted as a dark adult fairytale.
 Many of the other tales lend themselves to it – Beauty and the Beast is a dark romance, Red Riding Hood readily lends itself to being a werewolf story, Hansel and Gretel with the witch trying to eat children is a horror story waiting to be told, Snow White with its sinister stepmother attempting murder and sorcery is another.
 On the other hand, Cinderella is very much a feelgood tale – its arc is that of the downtrodden girl whose purity of heart triumphs over mean-spiritedness and has riches and the hand of the prince delivered to her doorstep.
 It is not a dark romance, nor filled with horror elements, it is a tale that offers a sweetly uplifting belief in goodness, pure-heartedness and true love winning out.
 There is very little in it you can deconstruct or turn on its head without severely disrupting the central arc of the story.

 That is why Kenneth Branagh and Chris Weitz stay with the basics.
 They tell the story is surprisingly traditional ways, doing almost nothing to change any of the elements or show them with a darker spin.
 Indeed, it becomes a stretch to classify Cinderella among the run of dark adult fairytales.
 The surprise is that Branagh and Weitz conduct this version as a remake of the 1950 Disney version.
-This leaves Cinderella sitting among the spate of live-action remakes of Disney properties that we have had in the last few years – see the likes of The Jungle Book (1994), 101 Dalmatians (1996) and the subsequent The Jungle Book (2016), Pete’s Dragon (2016), Beauty and the Beast (2017), Mary Poppins Returns (2018), Aladdin (2019), Dumbo (2019) and The Lion King (2019).
+This leaves Cinderella sitting among the spate of live-action remakes of Disney properties that we have had in the last few years – see the likes of The Jungle Book (1994), 101 Dalmatians (1996) and the subsequent The Jungle Book (2016), Pete’s Dragon (2016), Beauty and the Beast (2017), Mary Poppins Returns (2018), Aladdin (2019), Dumbo (2019), Lady and the Tramp (2019) and The Lion King (2019).
 The most obvious influence is of course the live-action Maleficent, which was not another version of Sleeping Beauty so much as a reinterpretation of the Disney version Sleeping Beauty (1959).
 The plot here closely adheres to the 1950 film – retaining the names given to the two stepsisters; elements like Cinderella talking to the animals that are later transformed into her attendants by the Fairy Godmother; and the climactic scenes where she is locked away in the attic by the Wicked Stepmother so as to prevent her from being found during the Prince’s quest for the wearer of the glass slipper.
 The version even retains the use of the song Bippity-Boppity-Boo.

 The problem that Cinderella has is that it is such a well-told tale that every aspect of the story is familiar to any member of the audience over the age of ten.
 The experience of watching is akin to sitting through a performance of a Shakespearean play where you can recite the lines by rote.
 There is a sense of familiarity to almost every aspect of the film as the script strikes off beat after beat without varying from the standard.
 The question then is what can a new version of the story offer to an audience that is different to any other telling in the past.
 The answer would seem to lie in looking at Kenneth Branagh’s Shakespeare adaptations – there he was working with stories that were familiar through centuries-repeated retellings but managed to enliven them over previous film versions by taking them away from being merely filmed stage plays and giving them glorious cinematic life.